Human Rights

 Man of the Year is poised to be a tour-de-force, combining the best elements of investigative journalism and documentary filmmaking.
 With never-before-seen footage from inside Rwanda, including of Rwandan human rights activists shortly before their arrests, and exclusive access to former ruling RPF officials and United Nations documents, the filmmakers expose the machine that turned a one-sided narrative into official dogma.
 They demonstrate how journalists, academics, and well-meaning global philanthropists became accidental propagandists for Kagame’s regime, and they show the devastating consequences for those who dared to speak out – and have been silenced.

-Man of the Year is directed by Benedict Moran and executive produced by Anjan Sundaram.
-Moran is an award-winning filmmaker who has directed, reported and produced for major global broadcasters and publications in dozens of countries.
-Sundaram is the author of Bad News, a book about the destruction of Rwanda’s free press, and one of the most incisive mainstream commentators on Rwanda’s dictatorship.
+Man of the Year is directed by Benedict Moran, an award-winning filmmaker who has directed, reported and produced for major global broadcasters and publications in dozens of countries.

 As part of the Lantos Foundation’s support, Man of the Year received financial assistance through the Front Line Fund grant program, which was created to assist brave individuals and organizations in their fight against injustices around the world.
 The Foundation’s Front Line Fund has made more than 150 small grants to individuals and organizations located across the globe, from the United States to Canada, Germany, India, China, Bangladesh, the Middle East and more.
 In keeping with the Foundation’s focus on “Activist Artists”, the Foundation supports select film and book projects through the Front Line Fund, as well as other human rights-related art initiatives that aim to shine a spotlight on major human rights challenges and expose human rights abusers.